JulianForme/JulianForme/README.md

 - 🔭 I'm passionate about programming!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other people to create anything!
-- 🥅 2021 Goals: Code my own portfolio - join the Enseirb - Matmeca.
+- 🥅 2021 Goals: Join the Enseirb - Matmeca.
 - ⚡ Fun fact: I love to play videos games

 <br />